lazarevic23/Library-Web-Application/README.md

 For backend of application is used Spring Boot, frontend is built in React.js.
 Database is created with PostgreSQL.

+The application should provide access for two types of users.
+On the one hand, application access admin, and other registered users.
+Both admin and registered users log in to the web portal through the same login page, which determines based on the role whether it is an admin or a registered user.

+If the user logs in as an admin, the application should allow him to add, change and deletes data on authors, genres, publishers as well as books.
+It also has the ability to delete other users.
+The admin should have an insight into the individual movement of each book, as well as in there is also a review of currently booked books at all times.

+Each book should be included in a certain genre, and in addition to general information, it should be short description and photo of cover.

+If the user logs in as a registered user, the application should enable it review of books by genres, the ability to search by certain parameters.
+In addition, registered users should have an overview of their current reservations.
+For books currently reserved, the registered user can see the expected expiration date

 ## 📷 Some photos of the web application:

 ## The role of Visitor